Characteristics of electronic invoicing in Chile

 Registration and Control of Shipping Documents

-Taxpayers who issue electronic shipping documents using their own systems or third-party systems must record issued and canceled documents in the Electronic Shipping Document Log.
-In the case of the SII’s free system, this information is automatically recorded in the document history.
+Taxpayers using proprietary systems or third-party solutions must register issued and canceled guides in the Electronic Delivery Guide Book.
+In the case of the SII's free system, this information is automatically recorded in the document history.

 Frequently Asked Questions about the Electronic Dispatch Guide in Chile